 What is Net Operating Income (NOI) in Real Estate?

-If you own a real estate property or are considering investing in one, the one thing that you certainly want to know is what is the Net Operating Income that it offers, as that is a measure of the return on your investments.
-Simply put NOI, real estate, is a measure of the income you earn from the property through the year less the operating expenses that you need to incur to keep it operational.
+If you own a real estate property or are considering investing in one, the one thing that you certainly want to know is what the Net Operating Income that it offers is, as that is a measure of the return on your investments.
+Simply, NOI in real estate is a measure of the income you earn from the property through the year less the operating expenses that you need to incur to keep it operational.

 Net Operating Income Formula